nio-blocks/merge_streams/README.md

   - signal C enters input 1 - notify CB
   - signal D enters input 1 - notify DB
   - signal E enters input 2 - notify DE

+If the signals from input_1 and input_2 share an attribute, the merged signal takes the value from input_2.